Stmsmj/Maze/README.md

 after slecting the difficulty and language you are ready to generate the maze

 >[!TIP]
->you can use the `Generate instantly` button to skip maze generating process
+>you can use the `Generate instantly` to skip maze generating process

 >[!TIP]
 >you can use the `speed bar` to control thee speed of generating process